jflasher/shadow_day/README.md

 I'd recommend using [virtualenv](https://pypi.python.org/pypi/virtualenv) to isolate project requirements but it's not necessary.

-For local development, from the root directory, run the following command to install requirements.
+For local development, from the root directory, run the following command to install requirements (first time only)

     pip install -r requirements/development.txt

+To create the database initially, run the below (first time only)

+    python manage.py syncdb --settings=shadow_day.settings.development

 Once installation is complete, you can start the server with the following command